ice3-software/between-kit/Docs/Usage.md

 }

+@end

 ```

+A common convention is to implement `I3DragDataSource` in your `UIViewController`.

 The second soft dependencies of our gesture coordinator is an object that conforms to the `I3DragRenderDelegate` protocol.
 Implementations of this protocol are responsible for rendering the drag/drop events on-screen.